edgaralves/nestjs-angular/README.md

 # Webapp

-Project Blueprint with Angular and NextJS
+Project Blueprint with Angular and NestJS

 ## Install application